alpianon/howdyadoc/legal/README.md

 It should work also with other markdown preview packages (and with other editors, too).

-## Convert to odt/docx
+## Convert to odt/docx/HTML

 `howdyadoc-legal-convert MARKDOWN_FILE OUTPUT_FILE [REFERENCE_DOC]`

-Output file type is determined by its extension (.odt or .docx)
+Output file type is determined by its extension (.odt, .docx or .html)

 Comments are converted only in docx

 ## Convert to HTML snippets

-A template is provided in /templates.
+While HTML does not require a template, a template is provided in [/templates](templates/html-snippet-template.html).
 If passed as third argument, it creates the target HTML file without metadata, easier to be included elsewhere.

 ## TODO